How to Change Smart Charging Mode on Surface

 This guide shows you how to change the Smart Charging mode on your Microsoft Surface device.

-Smart charging is a helpful feature.
-It protects your Surface battery from damage.
+Smart charging on your Surface is a handy feature designed to protect your battery.
 It stops conditions that can wear out your battery or cause it to swell.
-Smart charging works automatically when your device stays plugged in for a long time or gets too hot.
+Smart charging kicks in automatically when your device stays plugged in for a long time or gets too hot.

 What Does Smart Charging Do?

-Smart charging automatically pauses when your battery drops below 20% or when you use it often.
-This lets your device charge all the way to 100%.
+Your battery will charge to 100% if it drops below 20% or if you’re using your device a lot.
 If you need a full battery, you can manually pause smart charging in the Surface app.
-Smart charging turns back on by itself when your battery use patterns suggest it should.
+Smart charging will automatically reactivate once your usage patterns suggest it’s time.

 Why Would You Pause Smart Charging?